silasboon/192Final/README.md

 I have used a service called Next Episode for the past few years as a means to track current TV shows so I can update my Plex library on time and keep track of the shows I love.
 I bought a one time license for the service through their mobile app.
 However, they recently changed their licensing model and the web app is a totally different subscription without a lifetime lisence.
 So, i have decided to make my own version of the app.

+## API's

+In this project I was planning to use [The Movie Database](https://www.themoviedb.org) and [The TV Database](https://thetvdb.com).
+After starting off with TMDB I realized it also contained all the required endpoints for accessing TV information.
+As a second API call I created my own simple login / register API using Node.JS
+I have this API hosted in a Digital Ocean droplet along with a managed PostgreSQL database.

 ## Further Content/Features

 As it stands right now, this version of the app is far from complete.
 I would like to see the following features added in the future: